 So, back to the tour guide.

-Themes that are strategically focused allow you to more effectively get buy-in from your stakeholders.
+Themes that are strategically focused allow you to more effectively obtain buy-in from your stakeholders.
 Just remember, feature-specific roadmaps can get you into trouble by focusing on tactical solutions rather than strategically focused outcomes.
-So keep your eyes focused on the bigger, strategic picture, wave your flag proudly and make sure everyone is following you on your path to success.
+So keep your eyes focused on the bigger, strategic picture, wave your flag proudly, and make sure everyone is following you on your path to success.